 A Bend in the River

 Saturn returns are a sort of spiritual boot camp.
-They occur roughly every 29.5 years and are characterized by pivotal personal change and transformation.
-Saturn returns ask us to grow, to claim our inner authority, and to become more of who we truly are.
+They ask us to grow, to claim our inner authority, and to become more of who we truly are.

 Endings, Middles, & Beginnings

-Any loss can trigger grief and all loss begins a three-part process of transition.
+All loss begins a process of transition.
 Knowing how to navigate these transitions is key to creating a bigger, better next chapter.

 Pandemic Fatigue: Time for Something Else

 There are some things we simply cannot change.
-We can’t hurry a pandemic, nor can we dictate the process.
 We can either fight that fact, or we can surrender to what’s next.

 The Light of Kindness